kantord/headson/README.md

 - With multiple input files:
   - JSON template outputs a single JSON object keyed by the input file paths.
   - Pseudo and JS templates render file sections with human-readable headers.
-  - Using `--global-limit` may truncate or omit entire files to respect the total budget.
+  - Using `--global-budget` may truncate or omit entire files to respect the total budget.

 Examples: